SimondieZ/NaturalNumber/README.md

 # About the Service

 If your database connection properties work, you can call some REST endpoints defined in com.simondiez.springnumbers.controller.NumbersController on port 8080 (see below).
 The Natural Numbers API lives at the route /api/v1/numbers.
-If your application is running on localhost:8080, you would access the API via http://localhost:8080/api/v1/numbers.
+If your application is running on localhost:8080, you will access the API via http://localhost:8080/api/v1/numbers.
 Moreover, the request requires authorization(Basic Auth).

 </details>